LiljaKiiski/Arcade/README.md

 # arcade-games
-Old games Lmade from November 2020 - December 2021
+Old games made from November 2020 - December 2021

 ***NOTE!***
 The main program(shown below) that runs games with a button click works by running shell scripts,